deathlabs/hades/README.md

 </table>

 ## Introduction
 HADES is a a cyber adversary emulation app built to promote decentralized cyber defense training.
-It's for when cyber defenders need a red team to practice against, but the time, money, or people they have available doesn't support their training requirements.
+It's for when cyber defenders need a red team to practice against, but the time, money, or people they have available doesn't support their training needs.

 Have you ever been told you have to wait for annual training exercise to test your mettle against a realistic threat?
-What about funding--do you need a dirt cheap option for developing your blue team skills where your tools are?
+What about funding?
+Do you need a dirt cheap option for developing your blue team skills where your tools are?
 Then, HADES is for you!

-HADES was built by a cyber defender who is tired of being on a "blue team bench warmer" and eager to defend the network.
+HADES was built by a cyber defender who is tired of being on "blue team bench warmer" and eager to defend the network.

 ## Getting Started
 Follow the steps below if you want to run HADES (these instructions assume you already have `git`, `make`, and `docker` installed as well as a valid OpenAI API key).
 For more information, please [read the docs](docs/README.md).